DataONEorg/dataone-web/content/_index.md

 ---
 layout: index
 date: 2019-12-04T21:59:31.000+00:00
-title: Data Observation Network for Earth
+title: 'Data Observation Network for Earth '
 description: Data Observation Network for Earth (DataONE) is the foundation of new innovative environmental science through a distributed framework and sustainable cyberinfrastructure that meets the needs of science and society for open, persistent,